Tantrums, a stage that every child goes through but that doesn’t make it any easier on us mums.

 Remember that every child is different & are their own unique little person so always be mindful when you are dealing with a tantrum, our main focus it to help them understand, communicate & manage their emotions which is going to give them the tools to confidently navigate difficult situations as they get older.

-If you would love or need more support on tantrums & helping your child understand & deal with their emotions, check out my Masterclass on Handling Big Emotions & Tantrums.
+If you would love or need more support on tantrums & helping your child understand & deal with their emotions, check out my Ebook Taming Tantrums for just £7.00.

 I love to connect with mum’s & dad’s, so if you enjoy It’s Playtime Tots tips, advice & activities please feel free to join my supportive community on Facebook & share your photo’s & ideas with us as well as give & receive more support to navigate our way through raising our little ones.